Best Mattress for Seniors in 2025

 Do you need a softer mattress as you get older?

-It depends on your specific situation, but a soft mattress can work for elderly sleepers who are dealing with issues such as fibromyalgia, arthritis, or joint pain.
 However, a firmer mattress might work better for elderly sleepers in need of more support.
 When buying a soft mattress, watch out that it’s not too soft.
 Seniors will likely want a mattress that is easy to move around on—beds with thick layers of memory foam can be hard to get in and out of.

 What’s the best mattress for seniors with arthritis?

 Seniors who deal with arthritis should choose a mattress that’s on the softer side, as it will relieve pressure in any trouble areas.
-We recommend the Nectar Premier Copper as our favorite mattress for arthritis.
+We recommend the Nectar Luxe as our favorite mattress for arthritis.
 This bed has soft, cushioning foams that should help cradle and reduce pressure on sensitive joints.

 What type of mattress is best for the elderly?